Good oral health requires more than brushing and flossing at home.

 Community involvement also promotes healthier habits across broader populations, improving overall public health.

-Consistent dental care throughout life leads to significant long-term benefits.
+Consistent dental care throughout life leads to strong and lasting oral health.

 👨⚕️ Conclusion